-Anyone else noticing a good deals on pork sausages and hot dogs.
-I have stocked up on grillers, polish sausages and hot dogs.
+Anyone else noticing good deals on pork sausages and hot dogs.
+I have stocked up on grillers, polish sausages, and hot dogs.
 Now figuring out what to make with all these sausages.
-I decided to change up a recipe I saw in couple of different places like The Pioneer Woman and Plain Chicken.
+I decided to change up a recipe I saw in a couple of different places like The Pioneer Woman and Plain Chicken.
 Score.
-Loving this Cajun chicken pasta with smoked sausage recipe and could easily make this with all polish or smoked sausage.
+Loving this Cajun chicken and smoked sausage pasta recipe and could easily make this with all polish or smoked sausage.

 - ½ pound of smoked sausage, cut into slices

 - 12 ounces pasta, cooked al dente (bow ties, rotini, fettuccine)

 - 2 teaspoons Cajun or creole seasoning

 - 1 tablespoon extra virgin olive oil

 - ½ cup dry white wine (chardonnay, sauvignon blanc, pinot grigio)